-The Academy of Finland will organise the 2nd Water JPI Conference in Helsinki on 6–7 June 2018.
-Conference venue is Marina Congress Center.
-The aim of the international conference is to attract some 200 experts in emerging pollutants to meet and discuss common challenges and share their recent discoveries and knowledge.
-The conference is targeted at both researchers and end-users, especially policy-makers.
-Come and contribute towards reaching our common goal of developing safe water systems for citizens.
+The Academy of Finland organised the 2nd Water JPI Conference in Helsinki on 6–7 June 2018.
+The aim of the international conference was to attract experts in emerging pollutants to meet and discuss common challenges and share their recent discoveries and knowledge.
+The conference was targeted at both researchers and end-users, especially policy-makers.

-By bringing together stakeholders from research and industry as well as policy-makers and relevant organisations, the conference contributes to filling knowledge gaps regarding the environmental behaviour of pollutants and their effects on human health.
-Specific topics to be covered include development of analysis and detection systems, water treatment opportunities, impacts of wastewater reuse on human health, new water management practices and risk predictions.
+By bringing together stakeholders from research and industry as well as policy-makers and relevant organisations, the conference contributed to filling knowledge gaps regarding the environmental behaviour of water pollutants and their effects on human health.
+Specific topics covered included development of analysis and detection systems, water treatment opportunities, impacts of wastewater reuse on human health, new water management practices and risk predictions.